Discover Turkey and experience super skiing

 More fun, more snow, more choice.
-Turkey's geographical position and good snow conditions create great potential for skiing.
+Turkey's geographical position and good snow conditions create great potential for those who want to have a ski holiday in Europe.
 Ski season typically lasts for four or six months in Turkey.

 The high altitude mountains of Turkey have made the country an important centre for winter tourism, and skiing is becoming increasingly popular.